-HeartSine® Technologies guarantees best-in-class customer and product support.
 Some of the most common questions relating to HeartSine products are answered below.
-If you have a question that is not covered here, feel free to contact our Technical Support team at firstname.lastname@example.org.
+If you have a question that is not covered here, feel free to contact our HeartSine Technical Support team at email@example.com.

-Is a technical specification available for the HeartSine samaritan Public Access Defibrillator (PAD)?
+Is a technical specification available for the HeartSine samaritan PAD?

 What is the warranty for the HeartSine samaritan PAD?

-The samaritan PAD now comes with a ten-year warranty.
+Each HeartSine samaritan PAD comes with an eight-year lifetime warranty.
 Proof of date of purchase is required for warranty support.
-To determine if your device is under warranty, please contact email@example.com.
+To determine if your device is under warranty, please contact firstname.lastname@example.org

 What is the charging time for the HeartSine samaritan PAD?

-The charging time is less than eight seconds at 150J, and less than twelve seconds at 200J.
+The charging time from analyzing is typically less than eight seconds at 150J and 12 seconds at 200J.

 What is recorded in the Event File record?